Chapter 19: The Choices Made in the Beginning and the End

 The army is already in the forest.
 “Hey, did you bring your radio?” asks one of the grunts.
 “Of course!”
 Of course I have my radio, invented in the real world in the 1890s, some 120 years before this narrative was written!
 Since 120 years is more than enough for radio to be incorporated into both world culture and the fiction of that culture, naturally I, and everyone else in a well-equipped military or guerrilla rebel faction, has a mobile communication device!
 Boy, it sure would be awkward if this narrative and indeed the franchise it belongs to was full of plot holes that wouldn’t have existed if the characters had a mobile communication device, at least as capable if not more capable than the humble radio!
 Say, can you imagine that one day, wireless communication technology might be so capable that we could experience entire interactive narratives on our advanced mobile communication devices?
 Could you imagine if an interactive narrative like that – again, located on an advanced mobile communication device – still had plot holes that shouldn’t exist in a world with radio or more advanced forms of communication?
 Thankfully, that’s impossible.
 If we had such a device and encountered a problem, we would always be able to call it in.

 Shotgun decides to ambush one of the grunts she’s spotted just to steal his radio and map.
 I don’t even know what to say about her attacking an ally like this for a fucking map.
 Where do I even begin.
-The map shows that the forest has been divided into a 3×3 area labeled A-C, 1-3.
+The map shows that the forest has been divided into a 3×3 area labeled A-C on one axis, 1-3 on the other.
 You follow instructions on the military radio to go to each room while avoiding military patrols.
 At key points, you can give your own orders on the radio to get unmoving guards to get out of your way, but pick wisely!
 I imagine there must be a post-mission ratings advantage to using this radio efficiently

 Also, I can’t decide which possibility is funnier: that the radio is so shitty that the grunts can’t tell their commanding officer’s voice apart from over a dozen playable Turks, or that their commanding officer somehow sounds exactly like a dozen playable Turks at the same time.